charitylaw/Intron-reads/Scripts for Analyses/README.md

-## superintronic analysis
+### superintronic analysis

 This is a submodule to [sa-lee/analysis-superintronic](https://github.com/sa-lee/analysis-superintronic) which contains all scripts for elucidating coverage profiles for intron retention signal.
 It also includes cached data to reproduce the analysis (note this requires git-lfs to be installed).

 The analysis requires:

-- IRfinder analysis to be run
+- IRFinder analysis to be run
 - BAM files to be processed for running coverage
 - fastq files available if running kallisto and isoformSwitchAnalyzeR